-Faszz is ready to disrupt the market as the only Halal-certified online food delivery platform, then grows into a Super Halal Platform in Malaysia.
+Faszz is ready to disrupt the market as the only Halal-certified online food delivery platform, and with plans to become a Super Halal Platform in Malaysia.
 For investors, this is a business with limited downside and huge upside potential.

 You may be thinking, are they out of their mind to venture into the online food delivery business and fight GFood and PinkyFood?

 Let’s address the elephant in the room.

 Being an MDEC GAIN Programme company, eRezeki-certified company and Exabytes’ e- commerce platform partner, Faszz is led by a practical and responsible management team with profitability and sustainability at the top of their mind (back to the basics of business, or should we say old school?).

 Dato Ishak, a serial entrepreneur and the founder of Faszz, consulted seasoned industry players, collaboration partners and merchants to validate the market gap.
 He then fine-tuned the whole business model to ensure optimum user experience, stability, scalability, and cost-efficiency.
 It is a well-thought-out game plan, and Faszz commits to creating long term value for all stakeholders.

 Above all, they will employ the Blue Ocean Strategy by being the only Jakim Halal certified food delivery service platform in Malaysia.
 The end-to-end certification is not limited to delivery service, but it also covers e-hailing and e-wallet.
 It took the founder and his team 9 months to go through the tedious application and audit process.
 Eventually, they overcame the challenges and obtained the Halal certification in November 2019.

 How important is this Halal certification, really?